donatinator/docs/docs/index.md

 ## Features ##

-Thought this project is still young, it already has a solid feature set and is stable.
+Though this project is still young, it already has a solid feature set and is stable.
 Future improvements will be built on top of the foundation already provided.

 * accept single/one-off donations
 * set up recurring donations (weekly, monthly, yearly)